Beach near Bridgetown © ulybug

 Barbados Travel Guide

-Known as the 'Pearl of the Caribbean', Barbados is a deservedly world-famous tourist destination.
+Barbados is a deservedly world-famous tourist destination.
 A gorgeous tropical paradise containing the popular cruise port of Bridgetown, the island itself is actually an enormous coral reef that was formed over a million years ago.
-This unique geography results in a breathtaking coastline, and some of the best snorkelling, surfing and diving action in the world.
+This unique geography results in a breathtaking coastline and some of the best snorkelling, surfing and diving action in the world.

 The western half of the pear-shaped island, often referred to as the Platinum Coast, is dominated by deluxe beach resorts, filled nearly all year by eager package-tour holidaymakers looking to bronze their skins on the calm shores of the Caribbean Sea.
 The central highlands area of the island is home to some interesting cultural sights (including distilleries and plantations), picturesque villages and some amazing walking and hiking trails.
 The eastern half of the island, which gives way to the Atlantic Ocean, is commonly referred to as the 'Soup Bowl' because of its big waves and foaming surf; this is the place to be for surfers and backpackers, home to an assortment of low-cost accommodation and lively beach-side bars.